eyrek/eyrek.github.io/_posts/2019-06-09-first-post-be-gentle.md

 This page is meant more of a journal than anything else.

-I was inspired to start it up by a recent blog post of my old coworker Evan (https://irarelypostanything.tumblr.com/) on how writing has helped him think things through, as well as the now double UFC champ Henry Cejudo (lol).
+I was inspired to start it up by a recent blog post of my old coworker Evan (https://irarelypostanything.tumblr.com/) on how writing has helped him think things through, as well as the now double UFC champ Henry Cejudo (lol) being able to fight through advsersity and acheive greatness.

-Henry was the youngest olympic wrestling gold medalist, and then went on to become a MMA champion, recently fighting through a sprained ankle and coming back from being dominated at the beginning of the fight.
-One of the commentators, Daniel Cormier, remarked that for someone to accomplish so much they have to constantly be setting goals.
-Win a gold medal, get into UFC.
-Become UFC champion, win another championchip at a different weight class.

 Thinking about it, I realized that I didn't really have any concrete goals that I wanted to work towards.
 I think this tends to lend itself to stagnation, and as a naturally lazy person I need some real motivation in order to even leave the house, let alone do anything mentally taxing.

 ***thinking in real time***

 So what kind of goals do I want to set?
 I want them to be acheivable by myself, and should be able to be accomplished in a few months at the most.
 I don't really care about progressing at work, so nothing on that front.
 Instead I'll focus on things I do in my spare time.

 okay

 1.)
 Be able to do the splits
 	- I have very poor flexibility in my hips/legs due to sitting down my entire life- this is primarily motivated by wanting to improve my guard play in BJJ

 2.)
 Squat 225
-	- I've had this goal before and never lifted consistently enough to acheive it 3.)
+	- I've had this goal before and never lifted consistently enough to acheive it

+3.)
 Paint my Warhammer 40k models!
 	- I started back up my Word Bearers army and I've been too lazy to get them all painted up